EthanDenny/resume/index.md

 ### **Machine Learning Developer**
 #### MUN Visual & Analytic Computing Lab, Jun 2023

-- Worked with a team to build custom worklfows and documentation, tuned to the needs of the lab, for the machine learning tracking software MLflow.
+- Worked with a team to build custom workflows and documentation, tuned to the needs of the lab, for the machine learning tracking software MLflow.
 - Learned the basics of building machine learning models using Pytorch.
-- My work directly supported research focused on early detection of breast cancer as well as the development of more powerful lightfield displays.
+- My work directly supported research focused on early detection of breast cancer and the development of more powerful lightfield displays.

 ### **Sensei**
 #### Code Ninjas, Jul 2022 - Aug 2022